-A grade of CR (credit) is assigned upon satisfactory completion of undergraduate prerequisite classes, professional development seminars, practicum seminars, practicum/internship requirements, qualifying examinations, the master's thesis, and the doctoral dissertation.
+A grade of CR (credit) is assigned upon satisfactory completion of under-graduate prerequisite classes, professional development seminars, practicum seminars, practicum/internship requirements, qualifying examinations, the master's thesis, and the doctoral dissertation.

 A grade of NC (no credit) is assigned upon unsatisfactory performance in a practicum or a course offered on a credit/no credit basis.
-Grades of CR are not used in calculating the grade point average; however, grades of NC, while not used in calculating the grade point average but are considered failing grades for the purposes of academic Satisfactory Academic Progress.
+Grades of CR are not used in calculating the GPA; however, grades of NC, while not used in calculating the GPA but are considered failing grades for the purposes of academic Satisfactory Academic Progress.